 I've heard that learning a second language can help delay the onset of Alzheimer's disease.
 Is this true?

-Some studies have shown that if you know two or more languages — and you've been diagnosed as likely to develop Alzheimer's — you may experience a delay in the onset of Alzheimer's symptoms.
+Some studies have shown that if you know two or more languages — and you have risk factors for Alzheimer's — you may experience a delay in the onset of Alzheimer's symptoms.
 Some researchers believe being bilingual or multilingual helps develop your brain's cognitive reserve in the same way that engaging in other mentally and socially stimulating activities does.

-It's thought that activities that develop cognitive reserve work because they increase the robustness of your brain's architecture — enriching blood flow, enhancing neuronal activity and putting more of your brain to use.
-This may compensate for the loss of diseased parts of the brain.
+It's thought that activities that develop cognitive reserve work because they increase the robustness of your brain's architecture — enriching blood flow, enhancing the activity of neurons and putting more of your brain to use.
+This may make up for the loss of diseased parts of the brain.

 And if you're interested in learning another language, go for it.
 However, more research is needed before it's known whether learning a second language later in life has the same protective effect as might a lifetime of speaking a second language.